solarsnake/coveralls-demo-ruby/README.md

 Since your CI Service will be sending test coverage results to [Coveralls](http://coveralls.io), how you configure your project depends largely on how you configure your CI Service.

-###### Technically speaking, there are other way to send your test coverage results to [Coveralls](http://coveralls.io) without a CI Service; namely, directly through their API.
-That's not the subject of this README, but to find out more about that, see the [Coveralls API Docs](https://docs.coveralls.io/api-introduction).
-You can find out about creating new repos at Coveralls [here](https://coveralls.io/api/docs), and find out how to post new coverage results to those repos [here](https://docs.coveralls.io/api-reference).
+###### Technically speaking, there are other ways to send your test coverage results to [Coveralls](http://coveralls.io) without a CI Service; namely, through their API.
+That's not the subject of this README, so to find out more see [Coveralls API Docs](https://docs.coveralls.io/api-introduction).
+You can find out about creating new repos [here](https://coveralls.io/api/docs), and about posting coverage results to those repos [here](https://docs.coveralls.io/api-reference).

 ### Which CI Service will you use?

-[Explain CI & CI Services for beginners]

 Procedures for configuring each CI Service are different enough that it makes sense to start branching this project.